 The scheduling is handled by the at queue (atq).
 This queued task is preserved across reboots and interruptions assuming the system is somewhat sane.
-The files may be published too early if multiple deployments occur within the twelve hour window.
-However, I do not consider this a problem as I only make a few posts per month anyway.
+The files may be published too early if multiple deployments occur within the twelve-hour window.
+However, I don’t consider this a problem as I only make a few posts per month anyway.
 The first task will execute and publish all updates on time.
 Any later tasks will fail as the files will already have been published.
 This can be fixed by caching each scheduled deployment in its own timestamped directory instead of relying on one staging directory.

 No privilege escalation is required beyond those already required for publishing files.